Poster paint

 Poster paint (also known as tempera paint in the US, poster color in Asia) is a distemper paint that usually uses starch, cornstarch, cellulose, gum-water or another glue size as its binder.
 It either comes in large bottles or jars or in a powdered form.
 It is normally a cheap paint used in school art classes.

 Asian poster paints are similar to gouache, albeit has a thinner viscosity, uses gum arabic and/or dextrin as a binder, and use inexpensive and less lightfast pigments more coarsely ground, with added brighteners to make the paints affordable.
-Poster colors are used in art classes, in animation production, and in scanning and printing.
+Poster colours are used in art classes, in animation production, and in scanning and printing.
 Notable brands that produce poster colors include Kokuyo Camlin, Monami, Pentel, Sakura, and Nicker.